 Please note.
-We went on this Alaska cruise on the Celebrity Eclipse 6 months BEFORE the global pandemic.
+We went on this Alaska cruise on Celebrity Eclipse 6 months BEFORE the global pandemic.
 There have been a lot of changes in the travel industry over the past few years, so please do further research about travel restrictions and requirements before booking.
-This post was updated March 2022.
+This post was updated June 2023.

 There’s a lot to consider when booking an Alaska cruise vacation.
 The cruise ship you choose can make or break your experience, so it’s wise to do your research.
 We could not find up-to-date content about the Celebrity Eclipse cruise ship, so this post will address the questions we had prior to booking.